yanmaiaa/yanmaiaa/README.md

 **Hey!
 Welcome to my profile.** 🙋🏽‍♂️ ,

-My name is Yan Maia and i'm a Front End developer!
-Currently, I am experiencing a major change in the area to become something that has always been present in my mind and in my heart.
+My name is Yan Maia and i'm a Software Developer!

 - 🔭 I am currently learning to build Angular applications;
 - 🚀 Recently started studies in UX / UI designer to deliver bigger and better projects;
-- 🌱 Learning CRUD applications, consumption of external API's, form creation and others using React JS;
+- 🌱 CRUD applications, consumption of external API's, form creation and others using React JS and Angular;
 - 💪 Figma, Adobe XD, React Js and Angular.

 <h2>Tecnologies & Tools 🚀</h2>